Tutorials and Courses

 We regularly teach at the following events:

-- PRACE training course “Node-level Performance Engineering” held at HLRS in Stuttgart and LRZ in Garching.
+- PRACE training course “Node-level Performance Engineering” held at HLRS in Stuttgart, LRZ Garching, and the Vienna Scientific Cluster (VSC) at TU Wien.

 - PRACE training course “Advanced Topics in High Performance Computing” held yearly at LRZ in Garching.
 Together with staff from LRZ and Intel.